 \section{Conclusion}

-In this letter, we have shown that superfluidity can be used to prevent thermalisation in nonlinear Floquet systems.
-While fast driving is a well-known mechanism to postpone Floquet heating to exponentially long times, we have demonstrated a model where the boiling time diverges at the superfluid to prethermal transition.
+In this letter, we have shown that superfluidity can be used to prevent thermalisation in a nonlinear Floquet system.
+While fast driving is a well-known mechanism to postpone Floquet heating to exponentially long times, we have demonstrated a model where the boiling time diverges at the prethermal to superfluid transition.
 This promotes superfluidity as a new mechanism for ergodicity breaking in Floquet systems.

 This opens interesting avenues to study Floquet topological superfluids \cite{topoSF2014} and dynamical phase transitions \cite{dynTransi2018} such as the recently proposed dynamical Berezinkii-Kosterlitz-Thouless phase transition \cite{cherroret2022}.